ibm-cloud-docs/EventStreams/mirroring.md

 ### Producers
 {: #producers}

-We recommend producers to produce to local topics only, hence they should not require changes when switching between clusters.
+We recommend producers to produce to local topics only, hence they should not require changes when they switch between clusters.

 ### Consumers
 {: #consumers}

 Consumers should subscribe to and consume from both the local and remote topics.
 This can be done with one wild-carded subscription.
 For example, to consume from both  `accounting.invoice` and `accounting.invoice.<ALIAS>`, use the subscription to `accounting.invoice.*`.

-When consuming both local and remote topics, take care if the application requires strict ordering.
-In such a case, remote topics should be fully consumed first before starting to consume from local topics.
+When you consume both local and remote topics, check if the application requires strict ordering.
+In such a case, remote topics are to be fully consumed first before you start to consume from local topics.
 This way messages are processed in the order that they were produced.

 ### Consumer offsets
 {: #consumer_offsets}

-While consumer groups offsets are replicated between clusters, they must be explicitly used by consumers to reset their position when switching cluster.
+While consumer groups offsets are replicated between clusters, they must be explicitly used by consumers to reset their position when they switch cluster.
 {: note}

 The RemoteClusterUtils package allows to easily make these changes.
 Such logic is demonstrated in [ConsumerRunnable.java](https://github.ibm.com/messagehub/event-streams-samples/blob/mm2/kafka-java-console-sample/src/main/java/com/eventstreams/samples/ConsumerRunnable.java#L68-L119).